How to Price Your Product

 RELATED POST: How to Run Your Small Business with Free Resources

 You will have to check your local laws on how to collect and pay taxes.
 If you need to collect taxes make sure to include them in your pricing!
 After every sale or market make sure to set that percentage aside to cover the cost.

 Worksheet for Pricing Your Product

-I have put together a worksheet to walk you through all these steps and find your retail and wholesale prices.
-Just enter your name and email below and I will email it to you.
+I have put together a worksheet to walk you through all these steps to find your retail and wholesale prices.
+Just enter your name and email below and it will come right to your inbox!